 1982 The first cancer research laboratory in the Negev is established with ICRF support.

-1982 First at the Weizmann Institute, through 1995, Dr. Varda Rotter is sponsored by ICRF to further explore the genetic machinery of the cancer cell and the role of the p53 gene in malignancy.
+1982 Dr. Varda Rotter of the Weizmann Institute of Science is sponsored by ICRF to further explore the genetic machinery of the cancer cell and the role of the p53 gene in malignancy.
 By now, p53 is seen by many as the possible "key to the cure."

 1983 ICRF hosts a mission to Israel.
 Donors meet the scientists they sponsor and tour their labs to see “first-hand” the critically important work they make possible.

-1987 Dr. Moshe Oren's early research at the Weizmann Institute discovers the location and chemical nature of the common protein, p53, a tumor suppressor gene which prevents tumor growth, in research work funded by ICRF from 1987 through 1992.
+1987 Dr. Moshe Oren's early research at the Weizmann Institute discovers the location and chemical nature of the common protein, p53, a tumor suppressor gene which prevents tumor growth.

 1987 ICRF awards its first research Professorship to Dr. Howard Cedar at Hebrew University / Hadassah Medical School to study the regulation of gene expression.